practicalmeteor/meteor-mcli/README.md

 node main.js hello-world --stderr=true
 ```

-mcli-bundle can be used to test your commands are working in a meteor build before deploying to production, by running:
+mcli-bundle can be used to test your commands are working in a meteor build before deployment to production, by running:

 ```
 mcli-bundle hello-world --stderr=true